anonymous-1509/aiware20204/README.md

 - Pip

 ## Usage
-To collect the dataset, run
+To collect the dataset, run collect_refactorings.sh